 - Has provided a significant contribution to research in the field of Echocardiography, with great potential to continue at a high level of achievement

-- A young investigator (under the age of 51 at time of nomination or within 10 years of their first faculty appointment)
+- A young investigator (under the age of 51 at time of nomination)

-- Has the ability to present a research topic appropriate to headline a plenary symposium at the Society’s annual meeting
+- Candidate should be an innovator who has changed the field, has the capacity to present a research topic appropriate to headline a plenary symposium at the Society’s annual meeting